 Use the controls under Libraries to manage the contents of the library.

-IntelliJ IDEA will analyze the selected files and folders, and automatically assign their contents to the appropriate library categories (Classes, Sources, Documentation, etc.).
+IntelliJ IDEA will analyze the selected files and folders, and automatically assign their contents to the appropriate library categories (Classes, Sources, Documentation, and so on).

-When IntelliJ IDEA cannot guess the category (e.g. when you select an empty folder), a dialog will be shown, in which you will be able to specify the category yourself.
+When IntelliJ IDEA cannot guess the category (for example, when you select an empty folder), a dialog will be shown, in which you will be able to specify the category yourself.

 Additional Libraries for Frameworks

 For certain application server configurations (e.g. GlassFish), there is an Additional Libraries for Frameworks list with checkboxes.

 Each item in this list, potentially, is a library that implements the corresponding framework.
 (Corresponding library files are included in the server distribution.)

 When you select a checkbox in the list, the corresponding application server library is created.
 The dialog that opens lets you select the modules in which this library should be used.
 (As a result, the library is added to dependencies of the selected modules.)